peterhinch/micropython-async/PRIMITIVES.md

 Synchronous Methods:
  * `set` Initiates the event.
 Optional arg `data`: may be of any type, sets the event's value.
 Default `None`.
+May be called in an interrupt context.
  * `clear` No args.
 Clears the event, sets the value to `None`.
  * `is_set` No args.
 Returns `True` if the event is set.
  * `value` No args.
 Returns the value passed to `set`.